Skip to main content

 • Is your sleep schedule regular?

 Further, the doctor will seek to establish whether you have existing health problems and if you are taking any medications.
 Being pregnant or going through menopause is also crucial in informing the diagnostic decision.
 The doctor also asks about nicotine, alcohol, caffeine, and illegal drug usage.
-They can then carry out tests such as sleep studies.
-The sleep studies may help establish sleep apnea, narcolepsy, and circadian rhythm disorders.
+They can then carry out tests such as sleep studies, which may help establish sleep apnea, narcolepsy, and circadian rhythm disorders.
 Blood tests check for thyroid problems and can help diagnose primary insomnia.
 An actigraphy examines periods of activity and rest to evaluate how well one sleeps.

 Treatment